jiajingchen/old.jiajingchen.github.io/_posts/2018-1-13-Questions-to-test-a-data-scientist.md

 ---
 layout: post
-title: Things to do in 2018
+title: Questions to test a data scientist!
 ---

 Here comes some questions to test your data science skills!